httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Strings split across multiple header instances will have unpredictable results, because comma(s) and whitespace inserted upon combination will become part of the string output by the parser.
 Since concatenation might be done by an upstream intermediary, the results are not under the control of the serializer or the parser.

-Tokens, Integers, Floats and Byte Sequences cannot be split across multiple headers because the inserted commas will cause parsing to fail.
+Tokens, Integers, Decimals and Byte Sequences cannot be split across multiple headers because the inserted commas will cause parsing to fail.

 If parsing fails -- including when calling another algorithm -- the entire header field's value MUST be ignored (i.e., treated as if the header field were not present in the message).
 This is intentionally strict, to improve interoperability and safety, and specifications referencing this document are not allowed to loosen this requirement.